 I’m now promoting the use of albums as much as possible.
 I’m making it easier than ever in my business for people to have a lovely custom created book or album from their photo session.
 On my Facebook business page I’m also trying to encourage people to get the images they take on their own cameras printed and either placed into an album, or a photo box.

-I realize there are armies of amateur photographers ‘out there’ who are doing so-called photo shoots, passing themselves off as pro photographers, and then giving a disk of (usually terribly un-edited) images for people to do with as they please.
-That’s a shame because they are de-valuing true and quality professional photography.
 I definitely love that most people have their own camera and take all kinds of photos.
 That’s excellent!
 I hope that all the favourite photos on people’s memory cards and hard drives would end up being printed out.
-Going back to those amateur photographers.
-Rather than pay an amateur the small amounts they charge (while undercutting pro photographers), I would rather people take their own photos or get a friend to take their photos and use their money to get all their images printed out and purchase an album to put them in.
+Rather than pay a hobby photographer, I would hope people take their own photos or get a friend to take their photos and use their money to get all their images printed out and purchase an album to put them in (or a photo book).

 I still love pulling out my parent’s wedding album, my mom’s photo albums, even my own wedding album and flipping through the pages and memories.
 If we don’t get our pictures printed and put into albums (or photo boxes), what will happen if the hard drive crashes?
 What will happen if the disks are corrupted or damaged?
 What will our children and grandchildren have to look through and enjoy?
 Sure we can still watch the images on slideshows and computer screens but nothing beats having those images in a physical album.